 The study of long-term governance builds upon existing fields.
 The most important of these include (1) public policy/policy process studies (e.g. Sabatier & Weible, 2018); (2) political philosophy and representations of future generations (e.g. Gonzalez-Ricoy and Gosseries, 2016); (3) political behavior and decision-making (e.g. Jones et al., 2005); and (4) governance and institutional fit (e.g. Young, 2009).

-By governance we mean not just the government of a state but a wider decision-making ecosystem of individuals and organizations.
-Most of our research focuses on institutions ranging from international and regional organizations (e.g. the WHO and other UN organizations, the European Commission) to national governments, academic institutions and advocacy groups wishing to inform policymaking for the long-term future.
+By governance, we mean not just the government of a state but a wider decision-making ecosystem of individuals and organizations.
+Most of our research focuses on institutions ranging from international and regional organizations (e.g. the WHO and other UN organizations, the European Commission) to national governments, academic institutions, and advocacy groups wishing to inform policymaking for the long-term future.

-In conducting this research, we make choices about the questions we ask, modelling assumptions we make, which literature to rely on, etc. In this short piece, we make explicit the underlying beliefs that inform these decisions.
+In conducting this research, we make choices about the questions we ask, modeling assumptions we make, which literature to rely on, etc. In this short piece, we make explicit the underlying beliefs that inform these decisions.
 By doing so, we hope to explain our approach, invite constructive criticism and live up to our standard of reasoning transparency.